astral-sh/uv/PIP_COMPATIBILITY.md

 `--index-strategy` command-line option, or the `UV_INDEX_STRATEGY` environment variable, which supports the following values:

-- `--first-match` (default): Search for each package across all indexes, limiting the candidate versions to those present in the first index that contains the package, prioritizing the `--extra-index-url` indexes over the default index URL.
+- `first-match` (default): Search for each package across all indexes, limiting the candidate versions to those present in the first index that contains the package, prioritizing the `--extra-index-url` indexes over the default index URL.
-- `--unsafe-first-match`: Search for each package across all indexes, but prefer the first index with a compatible version, even if newer versions are available on other indexes.
+- `unsafe-first-match`: Search for each package across all indexes, but prefer the first index with a compatible version, even if newer versions are available on other indexes.
-- `--unsafe-best-match`: Search for each package across all indexes, and select the best version from the combined set of candidate versions.
+- `unsafe-best-match`: Search for each package across all indexes, and select the best version from the combined set of candidate versions.

-While `--unsafe-best-match` is the closest to `pip`'s behavior, it exposes users to the risk of "dependency confusion" attacks.
+While `unsafe-best-match` is the closest to `pip`'s behavior, it exposes users to the risk of "dependency confusion" attacks.

 In the future, uv will support pinning packages to dedicated indexes (see: [#171](https://github.com/astral-sh/uv/issues/171)).